Translated by Takuya Erik Watanabe

 29. Ken and Mary Tree in Biei

 The Ken and Mary Tree stands quietly in the town of Biei, Hokkaido.
 The tree got its name from a television commercial of a car called "Ken and Mary's Skyline".
-The poplar tree whose surroundings have been used as the filming location has now become an iconic tree of the city and is loved by the locals.
+The area surrounding the poplar tree has been used as the filming location and is now an iconic tree of the city, loved by the locals.

 Address: Hokkaido, Kamikawa, Biei, Okubokyosei